-Kinro Windows is known for creating windows with slim sight lines and clean appearance.
-The heat fusion welded frames ensure strength and durability, while the multi-chambered spaces inside the frames contribute to the superior thermal and sound reduction capabilities.
+Kinro Windows is known for creating windows with slim sightlines and a clean appearance.
+The heat fusion-welded frames ensure strength and durability, while the multi-chambered spaces inside the frames contribute to superior thermal and sound reduction capabilities.

 The weatherstripping is fin seal, which creates an impenetrable perimeter from dust and dirt around the sashes and vents.
 Some windows use durable leaf vinyl to weather-seal the sash and sill, while others have marine glazed panels for weatherproofing.

 Several options are also provided to customers who want to customize their windows.
 A standard frame is recommended for wall and sliding types, while the lap frame does not require additional siding trim pieces.
 Customers can also opt for internal grids for the windows if they want to make cleaning the glass easier.
 Window colors are quite limited to black or white, but sizes are custom-measured.